tsanikgr/whist/README.md

 ## Code Architecture
 The structure follows the **Model View Presenter (MVP)** architecture.
 That said, please do not be confused: all _Presenters_ extend the [`Controller`] abstract class, and follow the `XxxController` naming convention (after the Model View Controller (MVC) architecture which is very similar).

-In the following **UML class diagrams**, many classes are ommited for brevity reasons, including all `XxxModel` classes (many are shown as fields).
+In the following **UML class diagrams**, many classes are omitted for brevity reasons, including all `XxxModel` classes (many are shown as fields).
 Moreover, only a selection of the members of each class is shown to save space.

 --------
 > **Tip:** You might prefer to navigate the diagrams whilst reading the descriptions below them.